 -EQUIPMENT/HOME STUDIO: Once you’ve read EVERYTHING on IWantToBeAVoiceActor.com (and/or before then), you may want to get a microphone/recording setup.
 Don’t.
 Get some solid training under your belt first.
 I’ve watched way too many people who *think* they want to be voice actors invest way too much money in an expensive microphone without knowing how to use it—both technically and artistically.
 It’s like saying, “I want to be a writer—I better invest in an expensive pen, right away!”

 When you're first starting out, an iPhone (or most mobile devices) is more than sufficient for audition-quality recordings and for practice purposes.
-(In fact, I am perfectly happy to admit that I have auditioned for--and booked--work within the past year off auditions I recorded from my iPhone when I didn't feel like walking the ten feet or so to my closet-studio setup.)
+(I am perfectly happy to admit that I have auditioned for--and booked--work off auditions I recorded from my iPhone when I didn't feel like walking the ten feet or so to my home recording setup.)
 Wait to buy a microphone until you need one—and when you need one, you’ll know.
 When that happens, read this: https://iwanttobeavoiceactor.com/your-studio/.
-I’d second everything on here except the mic (you need to test a bunch out to see what’s best for YOUR voice) and soundproofing specifics.
+I’d second everything on there except the mic (you need to test a bunch out to see what’s best for YOUR voice) and soundproofing specifics.
 Soundproofing is paramount—perhaps the single most important component of all of this—and a “portabooth” or any partial substitution for thorough sound dampening/absorption is a waste of money.

-If you find yourself needing access to a higher-quality studio in the meantime, for a booking or higher-caliber audition, you may find it a worthwhile investment to pay for an hour or so rental of a local recording studio.
+If you find yourself needing access to a higher-quality studio in the meantime, LA has plenty of recording studios that offer actor rates, and often special audition recording deals--$10 for 10 minutes, $15 for 15, etc; for a booking or higher-caliber audition, though, you may find it a worthwhile investment to pay for an hour or so rental of a local recording studio.
 Even small towns will usually have at least one (Google/Google Maps is your friend here), and it will allow you to not only record high-quality audio without investing a significant sum of money before you're ready, but it'll allow you to begin making valuable connections with local professionals that may pay off when you are ready to do professional VO work!

 -DEMOS: You might also want to have a demo made.
 Don’t.
 Read this: https://iwanttobeavoiceactor.com/your-demo/

 Do not make a demo until you know exactly what is expected as industry standard for demos, are consistently providing that behind the mic and are prepared to provide exactly that NOT ONLY in the booth recording your demo but ALSO in auditions and meetings with agents, and when you do, have it produced by/work with someone who has both a solid background in the industry and a solid knowledge of current trends in VO.
 Do a ton of research until you find someone in whom you feel comfortable investing a few thousand dollars of your hard-earned money, because between training and a GOOD demo, you will be spending at least that much with them.
 (You can find cheaper demos, and I assure you, you will get your money’s worth.)
 This is also why you want to wait on making a demo—when done right, it is a significant investment of time, money and effort, and you want to be sure you are at the very best of your abilities for it.
-When you're ready, LTM does offer demo production--but if you're reading this to figure out if you're ready for a demo or not, you're not, and as you'll see on that page, we produce demos by approval only--I will not let you waste your money or anyone's time.
-And that's okay.
+In short: if you're reading this to figure out if you're ready for a demo or not, you're most likely not, and that's okay.
 Wait until you ARE to invest in it.
 You'll be SO glad you did.

 THE REAL IMPORTANT STUFF: